QAnon: Demographics

-Multiple surveys have found that conspiracy theories such as QAnon are most popular among white Americans, especially evangelicals.
+Surveys have found that conspiracy theories such as QAnon are most popular among white Americans, especially evangelicals.
 A May 2021 PRRI survey confirmed that white evangelicals are among QAnon's strongest supporters, but also found that Hispanic Protestants are drawn to the movement in even larger proportions.
 According to the PRRI's figures, the core QAnon belief that global elites form a group of Satan-worshipping pedophiles and child sex traffickers is held in the U.S. by 26% of Hispanic Protestants, 25% of White evangelical Protestants, 24% of other Protestants of color, 18% of Mormons, 16% of Hispanic Catholics, 14% of African American Protestants, 14% of other Christians, 13% of non-Christian religious people, 11% of White Catholics, 11% of religiously unaffiliated people, 10% of white mainline Protestants, and 8% of Jews.

-An analysis of four 2021 PRRI surveys showed that belief in QAnon had increased in the U.S. after Trump left office.
-In March 2021, 14% of Americans considered themselves QAnon believers, increasing to 17% in October of that year.
+An analysis of four 2021 PRRI surveys showed that belief in QAnon increased in the U.S. after Trump left office.
+In March 2021, 14% of Americans considered themselves QAnon believers, increasing to 17% by October.
 In the average of the four surveys, about 22% of Americans believed that there was a "storm coming soon that will sweep away the elites in power", and 16% shared the core QAnon belief that the government, the media and the financial elite are controlled by Satanic pedophiles.
+In 2024, another poll conduced by PPRI found that 19% of Americans believed in the core theories associated with QAnon, up from 14% in 2021, and that the number rose to 32% among Trump-supporting Republicans.